TopChiller can design and manufacture all types of chillers for you

 The expansion valve will then control the quantity of refrigerant that will flow to the evaporator.

 This will be the beginning of another cooling process using the water-cooled chillers.

 What are the Main Parts of the Air-Cooled Chillers?

-Air-cooled chillers have various components that assist in its operations.
+Air-cooled chillers have various components that assist in their operations.

 Below are the main parts of the air-cooled chillers which play a huge role in its operations.

-Air-cooled chillers have compressors which will help in moving the refrigerant around the entire system.
+Air-cooled chillers have compressors that will help in moving the refrigerant around the entire system.

 It can either have any of the four types of compressors which include scroll, reciprocating, screw, or centrifugal compressors.

 The condenser consists of configurations of horizontal pipes that allow refrigerants to flow through the system.

 Air will move across the condenser to help in the removal of unwanted heat.